 Every motorist worth his or her salt knows that running a car costs a fortune.
-From insurance and car tax to the sting of rising fuel prices, the per-mile cost of driving in the UK is at an all time high – and that’s without adding unexpected maintenance fees.
+From insurance and car tax to the sting of rising fuel prices, the per-mile cost of driving in the UK is at an all-time high – and that’s without adding unexpected maintenance fees.

 According to the AA’s 2014 Motoring Costs report, the average motorist spends around 2p a mile on servicing and a further 2p on replacement parts.
 This means, that should you drive an average of 12K miles a year, you’ll be spending around £480 on repairs and maintenance alone.

 To help you cut the cost of running a car, we’ve listed 7 car repairs that are easy enough to tackle at home.
-Of course, that doesn’t mean you should neglect to have your car serviced by professional mechanic; nor does it mean you should settle for a botched job.
+Of course, that doesn’t mean you should neglect to have your car serviced by a professional mechanic; nor does it mean you should settle for a botched job.
 Instead, these simple tips can help you avoid a costly trip to the garage when your car is in need of some TLC.

 - Changing a Battery